rns/kollos-luif-doc/manual.md

 ### Character classes

+[todo: string containing a Lua pattern? ]

+[todo: string containing a PCRE regex? rename to Regexes then]

 ### Comments

 LUIF comments are Lua comments as defined at the end of [Lexical Conventions](http://www.lua.org/manual/5.1/manual.html#2.1) section in the Lua 5.1 Reference Manual.